Judopay/JudoKit/README.md

 #### 1. Integration

-Add `import JudoKit` to the top of the file where you want to use the SDK.

-If you are integrating using Cocoapods, follow the steps below (if your integration is based on Carthage, then visit https://github.com/JudoPay/JudoKit/wiki/Carthage.
-If you are integrating the SDK manually then follow the guide here https://github.com/JudoPay/JudoKit/wiki/Manual-integration):
+If your integration is based on **Carthage**, then visit [our GitHub Wiki](https://github.com/JudoPay/JudoKit/wiki/Carthage).

+If you are integrating the SDK **manually** then follow the guide [here](https://github.com/JudoPay/JudoKit/wiki/Manual-integration):

+If you are integrating using **CocoaPods**, follow the steps below.

-- You can install CocoaPods with the following command:
+- You can install CocoaPods using [Homebrew](https://brew.sh/) or with the following command:

 ```bash
 $ gem install cocoapods